johnjones4/JohnJonesFour.com/colophon.md

 ### Ideation: Feedly, TweetDeck, and Pocket

 I'm constantly following the day's news on both [TweetDeck](http://tweetdeck.com) where I have lists setup for world and national news, local news, industry news, and others and on [Feedly](http://feedly.com) where I'm following numerous news, industry, and culture feeds.
-When I find an article I want to read, I save it in [Pocket](http://getpocket.com/).
+When I find an article I want to save for later, I clip it using [Pocket](http://getpocket.com/).

 ### Writing: Evernote and Moeditor